k-box/k-search-client-js/docs/index.md

+---
+PageTitle: Installation and Usage
+Order: 0
+---

-# K-Search JavaScript library
+# K-Search javascript library

-Search on a K-Link from any website.
+Search on K-Link from the commodity of your website.

-_Features_

-- Embed the search form on any website.
-- Easy inclusion and configuration snippets for HTML5 or JavaScript.
-- Three different visualization modes
-- Self contained, no pre-requirements

-_Planned enhancements_

-* [ ] Show to the user that a search is in progress
-* [ ] Support for Localization and i18n
-* [ ] Ctrl+K Ctrl+F for focusing on the K-Search field
-* [ ] Get the search term from the query string if available

 ## Browser support

 K-Search support modern browsers: Microsoft Edge (14+), Google Chrome, Mozilla Firefox, Opera (40+), Safari (10), iOS Safari 10.3+, Chrome on Android, Firefox on Android and even IE9, IE10 and IE11.
 Support for Internet Explorer 8, Opera Mini or Android Stock Browser before Android 4 is not given and will not be considered for future updates.

-For a detailed overview of which technologies we are using and their browser support please refer to the [Browser matrix](./docs/browser-matrix.md) documentation page.

 ## Setup

 To include the K-Search on your page you need to have a container element, like a `div`, in the area you want the search to appear.
 For example in the header on the side of the logo

 ```html